tcarver1234/hmt_hackathon/index.md

 ## What is the plan?

-Over the course of 2 days, we will gather in London and Edinburgh with the goal of building up a network of experts on key treasury analysis.
+Over the course of 2 days, we will gather in London and Manchester with the goal of building up a network of experts on key treasury analysis.

 Participants will form teams who chose one of the available projects where treasury experts have highlighted a need for more analysis.